demisto/content/Packs/Tenable_io/README.md

 Among other things, this integration enables you to:

 - Initiate vulnerability scans on demand.
-- Manage vulnerabilities scanning including launch, pause and resume scans.
+- Manage vulnerability scans including launch, pause and resume scans.
 - Get details about assets.
 - Get scans status and report.
 - Search and filter assets in Tenable.io based on various criteria.